AI4WORK-Project/sliding-work-sharing/README.md

 ## How to apply the SWS to your own application scenario

 It allows running SWS with configurations that are not included in this repository.
-To apply Sliding Work Sharing to your own application scenario, follow these steps:
+To apply SWS to your own application scenario, follow these steps:

 ### 1. Create Custom `.fcl` file and `application.yml`